hcchengithub/peforth/README.md

     c:\Users\your-working-folder>

-so your peforth has been working fine.
+so your peforth is working fine.
 To your application, ``` import peforth ``` as usual to bring in the debugger:

     c:\Users\your-working-folder>python